Logan-Martin/Engineering_2_Notebook/README.md

 ## Tire

 ### Description
-I made a trapozoid and revolved it to make a tire.
+I made a trapezoid and revolved it to make a tire.

 ### Evidence
 [The Tire is a seperate part, but it is here](https://cvilleschools.onshape.com/documents/66a36a2b54ae9e5074882f0e/w/8c90925c436178ae3cc82c05/e/f6c0483f0cedd2b4f5e7c527)